SNUGNSS/snugnss.github.io/content/publication/ic_201108/index.md

 ---
-title: ""Study on the Availability of Vector Tracking Loop in Outdoor Field for GPS and Pseudolite System""
+title: "Study on the Availability of Vector Tracking Loop in Outdoor Field for GPS and Pseudolite System"
 authors:
 - Sanghoon Jeon
 - Hyoungmin So